PacketLab/packetlab.github.io/index.md

 }
 </style>
 <p style="text-align:center"><iframe src="map.html"></iframe></p>
+> PacketLab is supported by NSF award #1764055/1903612 and a gift from Comcast.
 -->

-> PacketLab is supported by NSF award #1764055/1903612 and a gift from Comcast.
+> <div class="footer">PacketLab is supported by NSF award #1764055/1903612 and a gift from Comcast.</div>